In this article

-The secret is in our unique alkalising Silica Salt Complex.
+The secret to our skincare for dull skin is in our unique alkalising Silica Salt Complex.
 This exciting ingredient helps the skin cells deep with your skins lower layers stay within their alkaline pH range, optimising their growth and repair, making the skin more radiant.

 Our alkalising cleansers and moisturisers rebalance the skin, leaving behind radiance and certainly no dullness.
 They also soothe sensitive skin, so if your skin reacts badly to certain ingredients or new products, you won’t experience that with Sönd.

 We’ve used a whole host of natural ingredients including shea and cocoa butters and extracts of chamomile, pomegranate and marigold flowers to lift dirt, hydrate and defend against pollution - another factor that can cause a dulling of the skin.

 And we believe this sets us apart from the rest!

 The best cleanser for dull skin

 We know that the basics of skincare lays in the best cleanser and moisturiser.
 If you use nothing else on your skin, make sure you’re using products to cleanse and moisturise that suit your skin the best.

 The best cleansers for dull skin gently remove makeup, dirt, pollution, excess sebum and dead skin cells without upsetting the natural pH balance of the skin.
 Look for products that contain natural cleansing butters to lift away dirt and debris and natural plant botanicals that have an illuminating, antioxidant effect on the skin.